Azmekk/yt-dlp-web-app/README.md

 5. The app will make 2 backup copies of both files just in case which you can later delete.
 6. If you provided both files correctly, the app should migrate the data to the newer (Which should have been the auto generated one from step 2)
 7. Move the new database file back to the `/Database` directory of your application.
+8. Copy all old videos to the new /Videos directory (For docker instances, this step shouldn't be required)
 8. Migration complete.
 You should now see all of your old videos.